-Diclofenac topical may also be used for purposes not listed in this medication guide.
+Diclofenac transdermal may also be used for other purposes not listed in this medication guide.

-What are the possible side effects of diclofenac topical (Flector Patch)?
+What are the possible side effects of diclofenac transdermal (Flector Patch)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.